Dr. Hallowell's

 *Please note: The Leelanau School kitchen seeks to showcase the variety and freshness of our local growing area.
 All meals include hot and cold selections in which we try to cover a variety of dietary needs, including gluten and dairy free.
 Breakfasts typically include a granola and fresh fruit bar, a bread and bagel bar, and a variety of hot protein selections.
 Lunch includes a salad and sandwich bar, in addition to hot vegetarian and meat options.
 We use local greens, vegetables, meats, fruits and grains whenever possible. *Please note that we are not a nut or gluten-free kitchen and cannot confirm a contamination-free environment, but do take precautions to keep these ingredients from cross contamination.

-$100 of the registration fee is non-refundable.
-If cancellation occurs by May 31st, 2019, all but $100 will be reimbursed.
-If cancellation occurs between June 1st to June 15th, 2019, 50% less $100 will be refunded.
-Registration fees are non-refundable after June 16th, 2019.
+$100 of the registration fee per family is non-refundable.
+If cancellation occurs by March 31, 2024, all but $100 per family will be reimbursed.
+If cancellation occurs between April 1st to May 31st, 2024, 50% less $100 per family will be refunded.
+Registration fees are non-refundable after June 1st, 2024 or can be applied to 2025.

-11 meals plus 1 reception*
+• 11 meals plus 1 reception*

-Camp T-Shirts
+• New Camp T-Shirts

-Another one-of-a-kind experience with extra time to enjoy more of the Glen Arbor area, make more memories, and gain new knowledge and skills that will last a lifetime!
+• Another one-of-a-kind experience with extra time to enjoy more of the Glen Arbor area, make more memories, and gain new knowledge and skills that will last a lifetime!

 Please note at least one adult must attend camp for every one or more children attending camp, and that children attending youth camp must be 8-years of age or older.